 More and more people are getting interested in location independent lifestyle, additional online income, side-hustle or just their own personal business.
 Whatever you may call it, the real cost of starting business online is a no secret and it IS possible to do it when you’re on a tight budget.

 When I was 19, I decided to start a self-hosted website.
 My budget was incredibly tight since I preferred to spend my money on traveling and whenever there was something in my wallet, I purchased the next plane ticket.

-While this is an amazing story of how I got into location independent lifestyle, the real cost of starting business online was crucial and finding out the most budget-friendly way became my quest of the year at that time.
+While this is an amazing story of how I got into location independent lifestyle and built my own business with no initial investment whatsoever, the real cost of starting business online was crucial and finding out the most budget-friendly way became my quest of the year at that time.